-3.4 Responsibility for internal financial control lies with our Management Committee in accordance with the Regulatory Standards.
-The Management Committee is responsible therefore for ensuring that the control system defined above is in place, is adhered to and is effective.
-All Management Committee members and staff must adhere to the controls which apply to any situation involving the Association.
-Day to day management and implementation of controls is delegated to the Director, the Finance Agent/Manager, the Finance Officer, the Finance Assistant and other staff (as outlined in detail within these Regulations).
+3.4 Responsibility for internal financial control lies with our MC in accordance with the Regulatory Standards.
+The MC are responsible for ensuring the control system defined above is; in place, adhered to and effective.
+All MC members and staff must adhere to the controls, which apply to any situation involving the Association.
+Day to day management and implementation of controls is delegated to the Director, the Finance Officer, the Finance Assistant and other staff (as outlined in detail within these Regulations).